Search : in

 Well installed the card turned on the system it boots up, no signal, try the onboard well works fine, disabled the onboard tried again nope same issue.
 Tried cleaning out the comp dusting, replacing pieces one at a time, no change so far.

-Heres the kicker, socket 939 boards are hard to come by so replacing that will be difficult and expensive for one, number 2 when i turn on the computer the video cards fan whirs slowly up to full speed then slowly then back up for 5 times straight. i figure it is either a PSU issue or the whole darn thing needs to be replaced.
+Heres the kicker, socket 939 boards are hard to come by so replacing that will be difficult and expensive for one, number 2 when I turn on the computer the video cards fan whirs slowly up to full speed then slowly then back up for 5 times straight.
+I figure it is either a PSU issue or the whole darn thing needs to be replaced.

 Please tell me I don't need to replace anything other than the PSU, my last PCI-Express cards are trashed anyways, I have no extras and no one else uses PCI-X in my house, I ran a cpu-id program while on the computer under my on board graphics and it sees the PCI-X slot and says there is a card in it, but the computer will not detect it at all.